 Not all beetles have such fanciful names as fireflies and ladybugs.
 But many of them have something more important in common: They’re good bugs for your garden.
 Coleoptera, more commonly known as beetles, is the most diverse insect order, with more than 350,000 species, 24,000 in North America alone.
-So there’s a pretty good chance that you’re going to encounter beetles in your garden.
+So there’s a pretty good chance that you’re going to encounter garden beetles.

 While it’s true that some beetles are pests (Japanese beetles come to mind), many more are a boon to gardeners, pollinating plants, preying on pests or helping to compost decaying plant and animal -material.
-Remember that if you use toxic pesticides, you often kill off all the good bugs for your garden, including beetles.
-I always say that instead of using chemicals, it’s better to have a diversely planted garden that provides lots of habitat for hardworking beetles and other garden bug pollinators and predators.
-Here are some of the most common beneficial beetles in the garden.
+Remember that if you use toxic pesticides, you often kill off all the beneficial insects for your garden, including beetles.
+I always say that instead of using chemicals, it’s better to have a diversely planted garden that provides lots of habitat for hardworking garden beetles and other pollinators and predators.
+Here are some of the most common beetles in the garden.
 If you see one, let it be!

 Probably the best known group of beetles, they vary in color and pattern.
 Some are red or orange with black spots, some are black with red spots, while others have no spots at all.
 All are predatory both as larvae and adults, feeding on soft-bodied plant pests such as aphids, mealybugs, caterpillars and scales.

 Famous for their glowing abdomens, many firefly species don’t live long as adults because they are too focused on mating and reproducing to eat, but their larvae are predatory, feasting on other insects, slugs and snails.
 These beetles are also commonly known as lightning bugs.

 This nocturnal garden bugs family includes the tiger beetle and bombardier beetle.
 Most are voracious predators that patrol the ground in search of prey.
 Their larvae, too, are predatory.
 Ground beetles are swift runners; many species have large mandibles used to hold and dispatch victims.